jareware/css-architecture/README.md

 There are a few interesting/boring edge cases, such as:

-* `box-shadow` - The effect is clearly rendered outside the border, then again a subtle shadow might be an integral part of the look-and-feel of the component.
+* `box-shadow` - A specific type of shadow can be an integral part of the look-and-feel of a component, and thus it should contain those styles itself.
+Then again, the visual effect is clearly rendered outside the border, so it's going into its parent component's territory.
-* `color`, `font` and other [inherited properties](https://developer.mozilla.org/en-US/docs/Web/CSS/inheritance) - `.myapp-Header > .myapp-LoginForm { color: red }` reaches into the insides of the child component, but on the other hand is functionally equivalent to `.myapp-Header { color: red; }`, which is OK by our other rules.
+* `color`, `font` and other [inherited properties](https://developer.mozilla.org/en-US/docs/Web/CSS/inheritance) - `.myapp-Header > .myapp-LoginForm { color: red }` reaches into the insides of the child component, but on the other hand can be functionally equivalent to `.myapp-Header { color: red; }`, which is OK by our other rules.
 * `display` - If the child component uses a [Flexbox](https://css-tricks.com/snippets/css/a-guide-to-flexbox/) layout, it's possibly relying on having `display: flex` set on its root element.
 However, the parent might choose to hide its child by setting `display: none` on it.

 The important thing to realize is that in these edge cases, you're not risking thermonuclear war, just introducing a tiny bit of the CSS cascade back into your styles.
 As with other things that are bad for you, enjoying the cascade *in moderation* is fine.
 For instance, taking a closer look at the last example, the [specificity contest](https://developer.mozilla.org/en-US/docs/Web/CSS/Specificity) works out exactly like you'd want it to: when the component is visible, `.myapp-LoginForm { display: flex }` is the most specific rule, and takes precedence.
 When the owner decides to hide it with `.myapp-Header-loginBoxHidden > .myapp-LoginBox { display: none }` that rule is more specific, and wins.